 Line handlers for the forward fuel hose.

+Training When DesDiv91 was not part of the Task Force 77, we did independent steaming and training exercises.
+We had to tow a sled for target practice for the other three ships.
+With nothing better to do, I was watching the shells explode and counting the number of seconds from the gun firing to hitting the water.
+I decided to take a few pictures of the target practice.
 Later on in this sequence of training exercises we had torpedo practice.
 I do not remember who our target was, but when we fired a torpedo at them it left the tube and everyone outside yelled that one was painted black.
 Our intended target was given a new course to steer and they turned before asking why.
 The torpedo was set to run at 8 feet and if the target happened to be there we would be a 3 ship group.
+Plane Gaurd The first few times we were on plane guard duty it was kind of interesting but after a few months it lost its glamour.
+I could not find the slides for Good Friday 1954 when a plane landed on the wrong carrier and sent a few pilots swimming in burning water.
+I will keep looking for them.

 One landing on the USS Saipan.